-You need to have a minimum of a grade 8 or equivalent at GCSE to study Mathematics and Further Mathematics.
-The AQA Further Mathematics Level 2 Qualification or OCR Additional Mathematics Qualification are helpful but not essential.
+You need to have a grade 9 at GCSE/IGCSE to embark on the A-level Further Maths course.
+The AQA Further Mathematics Level 2 Qualification or similar is helpful but absolutely not essential.

 https://qualifications.pearson.com/ en/qualifications/edexcel-a-levels/ mathematics-2017.html